CoAP: Echo, Request-Tag, and Token Processing

 An attacker may be able to affect the server's system time in various

-ways such as setting up a fake NTP server or broadcasting false time
+ways, such as setting up a fake NTP server or broadcasting false time

 signals to radio-controlled clocks.

-For the purpose of generating timestamps for Echo a server MAY set a
+For the purpose of generating timestamps for the Echo option, a

-timer at reboot and use the time since reboot, in a unit such that
+server MAY set a timer at reboot and use the time since reboot,

-intermittently reset the timer and MAY generate a random offset
+different times.
+Servers MAY intermittently reset the timer and MAY

-applied to all timestamps.
-When resetting the timer, the server MUST
+generate a random offset applied to all timestamps.
+When resetting

-reject all Echo values that were created before the reset.
+created before the reset.

-Servers that use the List of Cached Random Values and Timestamps
+Servers that use the "List of Cached Random Values and Timestamps"

 method described in Appendix A may be vulnerable to resource

-Integrity Protected Timestamp method described in Appendix A.
+"Integrity-Protected Timestamp" method described in Appendix A.

 5.1.
-Token reuse
+Token Reuse

 Reusing Tokens in a way so that responses are guaranteed to not be

-associated with the wrong request is not trivial: The server may
+associated with the wrong request is not trivial.
+The server may

-used with a security protocol that does not provide bindings between
+with a security protocol that does not provide bindings between

-requests and responses such as DTLS or TLS.
+requests and responses, such as DTLS or TLS.

 For a generic response to a Confirmable request over DTLS, binding

-can only be claimed without out-of-band knowledge if
+can only be claimed without out-of-band knowledge if:

-* the original request was never retransmitted,
+* the original request was never retransmitted and

 * the response was piggybacked in an Acknowledgement message (as a